Children and Young People Aged 0-25 with Special Educational Needs and Disabilities

-For further details regarding the SEND Reforms in Calderdale please contact the Service Manager Commissioning.
+For further details regarding SEND in Calderdale please contact the Service Manager for Inclusion and SEND.

 The Act gives significant new rights directly to young people once they reach the end of compulsory school age (the end of the academic year in which they turn 16).
 When a young person reaches the end of compulsory school age, local authorities and other agencies should normally engage directly with the young person rather than their parent, ensuring that as part of the planning process they identify the relevant people who should be involved and how to involve them.
 Most young people will continue to want, or need, their parents and other family members to remain involved in discussions and decisions about their future.
 Some young people, and possibly some parents, will not have the mental Capacity to make certain decisions or express their views.

 The Care Act 2014 applies equally to adults with care and support needs and their carers'.
 It also applies to children with disabilities and their carers', when they reach the transition stage from children's into adults' services.

 The Care Act emphasises prevention and delaying the need for support.
 Local authorities are expected to establish information and advice services locally that will be easily accessible to all adults requiring care and support as well as carers.
 Needs or Carers assessments must be carried out whenever it appears that one is necessary.
 Once an assessment has been made there's a duty on local authorities to produce a care and support plan and to offer a personal budget.
 The individual service user must be closely involved throughout this process.
 The Act also sets out a duty to review Care and Support plans to ensure that they continue to meet the needs of the person.